icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [gocryforhelp](https://github.com/ninedraft/gocryforhelp) - Collection of Go projects that needs help.
 Good place to start your open-source way in Go.
 - [Golang Developer Jobs](https://golangjob.xyz) - Developer Jobs exclusively for Golang related Roles.
 - [Golang News](https://golangnews.com) - Links and news about Go programming.
+- [Golang Nugget](https://mondaynugget.com/golang/) - A weekly roundup of the best Go content, delivered to your inbox every Monday.
 - [Golang Resources](https://golangresources.com) - A curation of the best articles, exercises, talks and videos to learn Go.
 - [Golang Weekly](https://discu.eu/weekly/golang/) - Each monday projects, tutorials and articles about Go.
 - [golang-graphics](https://github.com/mholt/golang-graphics) - Collection of Go images, graphics, and art.